JPIAMRCOINCIDE/MicrobialGenomics/_episodes/95_Wrapup.md

 ---

 ## Wrapup
-Colistin resistance is associated with mcr-1
+Colistin resistance is associated with mcr-1.
+MCR-1 is a lipid A phosphoethanolamine transferase (EptA) protein.